Single transferable vote: Origin

-The noted political essayist John Stuart Mill was a friend of Hare's and an early proponent of STV, praising it at length in his essay Considerations on Representative Government, in which he writes: "Of all modes in which a national representation can possibly be constituted, this one affords the best security for the intellectual qualifications desirable in the representatives.
+The political essayist John Stuart Mill was a friend of Hare's and an early proponent of STV, praising it at length in his essay Considerations on Representative Government, in which he writes: "Of all modes in which a national representation can possibly be constituted, this one affords the best security for the intellectual qualifications desirable in the representatives.
 At present... the only persons who can get elected are those who possess local influence, or make their way by lavish expenditure...."
 His contemporary, Walter Bagehot, also praised the Hare system for allowing everyone to elect an MP, even ideological minorities, but also argued that the Hare system would create more problems than it solved: "[the Hare system] is inconsistent with the extrinsic independence as well as the inherent moderation of a Parliament – two of the conditions we have seen, are essential to the bare possibility of parliamentary government."

-Advocacy of STV spread throughout the British Empire, leading it to be sometimes known as British Proportional Representation.
-In 1896, Andrew Inglis Clark was successful in persuading the Tasmanian House of Assembly to be the first parliament in the world elected by what became known as the Hare-Clark electoral system, named after himself and Thomas Hare.
-H. G. Wells was a strong advocate, calling it "Proportional Representation".

-The HG Wells formula for scientific voting, repeated, over many years, in his PR writings, to avoid misunderstanding, is Proportional Representation by the single transferable vote in large constituencies.
+Through the efforts of Catherine Helen Spence, John S. Mill and others, advocacy of STV spread throughout the British Empire, leading it to be sometimes known as British Proportional Representation.
+In 1896, Andrew Inglis Clark was successful in persuading the Tasmanian House of Assembly to be the first parliament in the world to be at least partially elected by a form of STV, specifically the Hare-Clark electoral system, named after himself and Thomas Hare.
+H. G. Wells was a strong advocate, calling it "proportional representation".
+The HG Wells formula for scientific voting, repeated, over many years, in his PR writings, to avoid misunderstanding, is proportional representation by the single transferable vote in large constituencies.

 STV in large constituencies and multiple-member districts permits an approach to the Hare-Mill-Wells ideal of mirror representation.
-The UK National Health Service used to elect, through the first-past-the-post system in local or regional elections, only white male general practitioners to the General Medical Council.
+The UK National Health Service previously used the first-past-the-post system in local or regional elections, and only white male general practitioners were elected to the General Medical Council.
 In 1979, the UK National Health Service used STV to proportionally elect women and immigrant GPs, and specialists, to the General Medical Council.